Richard Ortoli of Ortoli Rosenstadt: The Power of Flexibility; How I Was Able To Pivot To A New Exciting Opportunity Because Of The Pandemic

 How can our readers follow you online?

-Admittedly, my schedule doesn’t allow me to have a strong presence on Facebook or Twitter, but I am happy to be contacted via LinkedIn or Email.
-However, it may take me a bit to respond, so patience is appreciated.
+My schedule is very busy and doesn’t allow me to have a strong presence on Facebook or Twitter, but I am happy to be contacted via LinkedIn or email.
+It may take me a bit to respond, so patience would be appreciated.